 “On Tuesday afternoon Ray realized he’d given his mother a calcium table with her breakfast instead of the anti-depressive pill she was supposed to take once a day with food.”

-Extracts: A Daily Dose of Lit
+THE BLESSING Extracts: A Daily Dose of Lit

 The priest from St. Catherine’s sprinkled holy water over Hermann’s head and started the rosary.
 Who are all these people?
 Hermann wondered, staring out at the crowd clustered around his hospital bed.
 He recognized some of the faces, Evelyn, of course, his wife, standing to his right, gripping a shredded Kleenex.
 (Read the rest of the story here)